Telefonica/cross-confluence-tools/components/child-process-manager/README.md

 ## Example

 Import the library, create a child process and wait for it to finish.
-It will return the exit code and the logs in the resolved object.
+It will return the exit code and the array of logs in the resolved object.

 ```js title="Example"
 import { ChildProcessManager } from '@tid-cross/child-process-manager';